Is SCS Part of DFS? (UK 2026)

 Why do SCS and DFS look so similar?
 They target the same demographic, sell at similar price points, share retail park locations, and use similar finance offers.
 Convergent strategy in a competitive market — not common ownership.

 Which is the bigger company, SCS or DFS?
 DFS is significantly larger.
 DFS Furniture plc reported revenue of around £1.087 billion.
-ScS Group plc reported revenue of around £297 million — roughly 27% of DFS's size.
+ScS Group plc reported revenue of around £297 million in its last results as a listed company before going private — roughly 27% of DFS's size.
+(SCS no longer publishes standalone public accounts since its 2024 takeover by Poltronesofà, so that figure is historical.)

 Who actually owns Sofology then, if not SCS?
 Sofology is owned by DFS Group plc — the same parent that owns DFS.
 See Are DFS and Sofology the same company for the full ownership history.